Sxela/DiscoDiffusion-Warp/README.md

 This is a variation of the awesome [DiscoDiffusion colab](https://colab.research.google.com/github/alembics/disco-diffusion/blob/main/Disco_Diffusion.ipynb#scrollTo=Changelog)

-If you like what I'm doing you can
+If you like what I'm doing you can check my linktree
 - follow me on [twitter](https://twitter.com/devdef)
-- check my collections at [opensea](https://opensea.io/collection/ai-scrapers)
 - tip me on [patreon](https://www.patreon.com/sxela)

 Thank you for being awesome!